kagemusha/ember-phoenix-channel/README.md

 ## Running

+You can see example usage in an implementation of the classic game [Timeline](https://github.com/kagemusha/timeline).

-You can test this against Chris McCord's [Phoenix chat example project](https://github.com/chrismccord/phoenix_chat_example)
+You can test this against Chris McCord's [Phoenix chat example project](https://github.com/chrismccord/phoenix_chat_example).

 * Start the Phoenix chat example server as described in the repo
 * Start your Ember server with `ember server`